waste-of-kindergarten/xpython37-v0.1/python/Doc/library/asyncio-eventloop.rst

    .. versionadded:: 3.6

-.. coroutinemethod:: loop.shutdown_default_executor()

-   Schedule the closure of the default executor and wait for it to join all of the threads in the :class:`ThreadPoolExecutor`.
-After calling this method, a :exc:`RuntimeError` will be raised if :meth:`loop.run_in_executor` is called while using the default executor.

-   Note that there is no need to call this function when :func:`asyncio.run` is used.

-   .. versionadded:: 3.9

 Scheduling callbacks
 ^^^^^^^^^^^^^^^^^^^^

 .. method:: loop.call_soon(callback, *args, context=None)

-   Schedule the *callback* :term:`callback` to be called with *args* arguments at the next iteration of the event loop.
+   Schedule a *callback* to be called with *args* arguments at the next iteration of the event loop.

    Callbacks are called in the order in which they are registered.
    Each callback will be called exactly once.